-As visitor numbers to the great Inca site of Machu Picchu hit well over one-and-a-half million last year, it’s becoming obvious that travellers love this relic of a former age.
+With visitor numbers to the great Inca site of Machu Picchu now hitting over a million each year, it’s obvious that travellers love this relic of a former age.
 But is it possible to love something to death?

 Maybe, yes.
-The construction of a multi-billion dollar airport close to Machu Picchu has been widely criticised, raising concerns about the impact of increased tourist footfall on this fragile site will have.
-It seems that the best way we can protect this cornerstone of Andean heritage is to reconsider our visit by arriving outside of high season - or seeking other, equally life-affirming alternatives.
+When construction began for a multi-billion dollar airport close to Machu Picchu in 2018, it was widely criticised, with concerns raised about the impact of increased tourist footfall on this fragile site.
+It seems that the best way we can protect this cornerstone of Andean heritage is to reconsider our visit by arriving outside of high season – or seeking other, equally life-affirming alternatives.

 Ancient Peru has plenty more to offer.
 Harbouring one of the world’s six cradles of civilisation and the largest Adobe brick city in the Americas, each and every archaeological site bears testament to a history of dynamic civilisations and architectural mastery...